alivedise/servicejs/README.md

 A module could request at any timing without check if other module is loaded or active.

 Note: You need to have your own loader; servicejs does not load the requestee for you.
+As the designer of your website, has the responsibility to design the loading sequence.

 ## Usage ##
 ### Sample 1 ###